Emacs Projectile in a Monorepo

 Test

-After applying the functions above, let's see what Projectile says the project roots are for our monorepo.
+After setting the variable above, let's see what Projectile says the project roots are for our monorepo.

 Go